mausimus/ShaderGlass/README.md

 * _Output -> Mode_ - overrides default mode for the input type:

-  * _Glass_ (default for Desktop) - ShaderGlass window appears transparent, you have to position it over the window or are you'd like to capture
+  * _Glass_ (default for Desktop) - ShaderGlass window appears transparent, you have to position it over the window or area you'd like to capture

   * _Clone_ (default for Window) - ShaderGlass copies the content of capture so you can position it anywhere; this mode is also faster and more compatible